Cleveland Clinic logo

 Symptoms and Causes

-Ameloblastomas grow slowly.
-You can have an ameloblastoma for 10 to 20 years before you or a healthcare provider notice an issue.
-As the tumor grows and invades tissue, you may notice changes in the shape of your face and jaw or problems with your teeth.
+This condition progresses slowly.
+You can have an ameloblastoma for 10 to 20 years before you notice an issue.
+As the tumor grows, one side of your face may start to look different, or you may have problems with your teeth.

 Signs and symptoms of ameloblastoma include:

-• A new growth that looks like you’ve tucked nuts or small balls inside your cheek.
+• A new growth that looks like you’ve tucked nuts or small marbles inside your cheek

-Ameloblastomas form when the cells that create your tooth enamel (ameloblasts) keep growing even after your enamel is in place.
+They form when the cells that create tooth enamel keep growing even after your enamel is in place.
 Experts don’t know why this happens.

 Diagnosis and Tests

-Your dentist may spot a potential ameloblastoma while taking X-rays as part of your regular dental check-up.
-They’ll refer you to a specialist for additional tests if they suspect an issue.
-Those tests may include:
+Your dentist may spot the growth on a dental X-ray.
+They’ll refer you for more tests if they suspect an issue.
+Tests may include:

 Management and Treatment